saferinsulin/education/metformin.md

 ## Mechanisms of action

+Metformin has been used as a herbal remedy for centuries before it's description as a glucose lowering drug in the early 1900's.
+It is found in nature from the french lilac
 ### Glucose lowering effects
 Metformin seems to work through multiple pathways
 1. Reducing hepatic gluconeogenesis - the liver produces out about 200g of glucose a day in normal health.
 Metformin acts to block the function of the mitocondria within the hepatocyte which reduces the amount of glucose being released into the blood.
 This is thought to happen through a few different routes including blocking the production of ATP and enzymes that induce gluconeogensis